 For example, a plumber page should link to plumbing SEO guides and emergency service content.
 A local SEO guide should link back to the main local SEO service page.

-That builds a local authority system instead of a pile of near-duplicate pages.
+The result is a more coherent profile and site structure instead of a pile of near-duplicate pages.

 FAQ